jotasprout/stakeout/README.md

-# stakeout
+# Stakeout
-Mobile app for investigation reports and logging surveillance data.
-Can upload images with metadata, upload text info via form, then converts to XML.
-Downloads XML and based on tags, the report knows how to input text (and images?) and which templates to use.
+Mobile app created for private investigation firms or other teams for collaborating and combining data collected while logging surveillance information.

+Can upload images, audio files, and text info via simple form.

+Collects geolocation data to provide maps of individual observations as well as a map of all observations in a case.

+Uses secure registration and login.

+Admin can create cases.
+Admin can filter cases list by active/inactive (open/closed).

+Admin can add team members (investigators) and assign them to a case.

+Created as an enterprise-level supplement to RoxorReports, a dynamic Acrobat Javascript PDF.